cristian04/hugo-website/content/about.md

 I ran my own "startup" fixing computers and building internet cafes years after.
 I implemented "automation" using Norton Ghost and protecting the PCs with Deep Freeze.

 Soon after I discovered Linux and I started playing with it.
 My first distro was Connectiva, but I continued exploring others :Debian, Slackware and Ututo, a distro from Salta, my City.
-Mount was manual by then and you needed to compile the kernel from time to time.
+Mount was manual back then and you needed to compile the kernel from time to time.
 I learn lots thanks to the OpenSource community!

 I started building and maintaining servers.
 I played with OpenMosix, a cluster management system, and with my first Virtual Machines.
 (VirtualPC and QEMU)